Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2: ON, show in center text.
 			"Display Health Type"			"1"

-			// Enable Mutant Tanks in finales only.
+			// Spawn Mutant Tanks during finales only.
 			// --
-			// 0: OFF
+			// 0: OFF, Mutant Tanks will spawn on any map.
-			// 1: ON
+			// 1: ON, Mutant Tanks will only spawn on finale maps.
+			// 2: ON, Mutant Tanks will only spawn on non-finale maps.
+			// 3: ON, Mutant Tanks will only spawn on finale maps before the rescue vehicle is called.
+			// 4: ON, Mutant Tanks will only spawn on finale maps after the rescue vehicle is called.
 			"Finales Only"				"0"

 			// The characters used to represent the health bar of Mutant Tanks.